Initial exposure to computing ideas

 Most of our programming courses at BCIT used IBM BAL (Basic Assembly Language) or the PL/I language, both for the IBM System/370, as the larger computer installations in our area (who would hire many of BCIT's graduates) tended to use these.
 But we were also introduced to Cobol and BASIC.

 During the two years I studied at BCIT I found many interesting things to read in their library.
-I remember reading the HP Systems Journal, where one article said that they had finally gotten the cost of 1 megabyte of core memory (which included error detection and correction) below the $30,000 level.
+I remember reading the HP Systems Journal, where one article said that they had finally gotten the cost of 1 megabyte of magnetic core memory (which included error detection and correction) below the $30,000 level.
 (Today SDRAM costs approximately 1 cent per megabyte!)
 The July 1974 issue of Radio-Electronics magazine had an article on building the Mark-8 "minicomputer", that used the new Intel 8008 microprocessor.
 Then there was the amazing January 1975 issue of Popular Electronics that introduced the Altair 8800 computer kit that used the even newer Intel 8080 microprocessor chip, and helped kickstart the microcomputer revolution.

 Computer work experience and hobby